AdobeDocs/commerce-frontend-core/src/pages/guide/themes/product-video.md

 ---
-group: frontend-developer-guide
-title: Configure product video
+title: Configure Product Video | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## What's in this topic
+# configure product video

 You can add video from external resources (currently, from [YouTube](https://youtube.com) and [Vimeo](https://vimeo.com/)) on product pages.
 Video is [added in Admin]({{ site.user_guide_url }}/catalog/product-video.html) when creating or editing a product.
 Certain product video options can be set in the `config.xml` configuration file.
 These settings are not theme-specific.

-## Configure product video options
+## Programmatic options

 You can set the following product video options: